internetarchive/sandcrawler/proposals/20200129_pdf_ingest.md

 2. are known OA, usually because publication is Gold OA
 3. don't have any fulltext PDF in fatcat

-As a detail, some of these "known OA" journals actually have embargos (aka, they aren't true Gold OA).
+As a detail, some of these "known OA" journals actually have embargoes (aka, they aren't true Gold OA).
 In particular, those marked via EZB OA "color", and recent pubmed central ids.